Conceive During Early Menopause : Perimenopause Fertility

 Chinese Medicine along with acupuncture is one of the most popular and widely recognised alternative treatments for those trying to conceive.
 Samantha had been trying to get pregnant for over two years with no luck.
 She was showing signs of early menopause such as high FSH levels, hot flashes, dreaminess, bloating stomach, cold hands and feet.
 These early menopause signs made it really difficult for Samantha to conceive.

-She decided to undergo IVF and to improve her IVF success rate she decided to visit us at GinSen for acupunture and Chinese herbal medicine.
-Find out more about our clinics here.
+She decided to undergo IVF and to improve her IVF success rate she decided to visit us at GinSen for acupuncture and Chinese herbal medicine.

 A widely published study often referred to as the ‘German Study’ found that patients undergoing IVF who were using acupuncture achieved a 42% clinical pregnancy rate compared to only 26% in the control group that did not receive any acupuncture.
 When Chines herbal medicine was used along with acupuncture in conjunction with IVF, 60% of the participating patients conceived successfully.